Contemporary European law: Legal positivism and its critique

-The centrality of the norm and the problem of the scientific nature of law
+Centrality of the norm and the problem of the scientific nature of law

 For positivists, law is a science, just like the natural sciences, and must be approached using the same tools.
 This entailed a total rejection of natural law since dealing with a scientific subject requires considering only concrete manifestations—in the case of law, the norms, that is, the "positive" element.
 Thus, for positivists, the "legal norm" is the sole expression of law (a theory later taken up and expanded by Hans Kelsen).
-John Austin went so far as to conceive it as a "command," giving rise to the doctrine of imperativism, a branch of positivism.
+John Austin went so far as to conceive it as a "command", giving rise to the doctrine of imperativism, a branch of positivism.

-However, the scientific approach to law was not without its critics and alternative perspectives.
+The scientific approach to law was not without its critics and alternative perspectives.
 For instance, the British thinker Herbert Spencer applied Charles Darwin's recently developed theory of evolution to argue that law was a product of human evolution that developed in a utilitarian fashion.
-According to this theory, the aim was to ensure the peaceful existence of humanity, and therefore, true rights were not to be sought in the laws of the state, but in the higher principle of "freedom," summarized in the Kantian-like maxim: “every man is free to do what he wills, provided he does not infringe the equal freedom of any other.”
+According to this theory, the aim was to ensure the peaceful existence of humanity, and therefore, true rights were not to be sought in the laws of the state, but in the higher principle of "freedom", summarized in the Kantian-like maxim: "every man is free to do what he wills, provided he does not infringe the equal freedom of any other".
 This was a position in which science was applied to law, but without leading to a fully positivist view.

 Julius von Kirchmann expressed doubts about the classification of law as a science.

 The postulate of the scientific nature of law was not universally accepted.
 Julius von Kirchmann observed that science studies natural phenomena through an objective understanding of their manifestations without needing to consider human thought and involvement—something that is, however, essential in the case of law.
 He concluded that law could not be assimilated to a natural science but rather to a different, specific type of science.

 In contrast, Wilhelm Wundt argued that both natural phenomena and those of the spirit (such as law) could be studied scientifically.
 He recognized that the approach to the former was essentially passive (i.e., through mere naturalistic observation), while the approach to the latter was active, as it required subjective interpretation.
-Therefore, in the case of law, a scientific methodology was indeed necessary, but one that also took into account “the psychological attitude of the legislator, by comparing various norms, interpreting their meaning, and evaluating them critically.”
+Therefore, in the case of law, a scientific methodology was indeed necessary, but one that also took into account "the psychological attitude of the legislator, by comparing various norms, interpreting their meaning, and evaluating them critically."